 - In Disney's version of The Prince and the Pauper, the Prince is first seen sitting through a boring trigonometry lesson, passing the time playing tricks on his assistant Donald.
 When he trades places with Mickey, the latter has to endure the various lessons set for the Prince, all of which he fails miserably.

 - In King Ralph, an American schlub becomes King of England when the entire Royal family is killed in a photography accident.
-(He is the bastard grandson of a duke.)
-After he becomes king he is given lessons in acting royally by Sir Cedric.
+(He is the son of a duke's illegitimate child.)
+After he becomes king, he is given lessons in acting royally by Sir Cedric.

-- In The Mask of Zorro, Don Diego de la Vega (the former Zorro), now an old Impoverished Patrician who had his child abducted and raised by his nemesis, teaches the new Zorro (Alejandro Murrieta, who was a thug and Zorro's fan) on how to be classy so he can infiltrate the party that his nemesis held.
+- In The Mask of Zorro, Don Diego de la Vega (the former Zorro), now an old Impoverished Patrician whose child was abducted and raised by his nemesis, teaches the new Zorro (Alejandro Murrieta, who was a thug and Zorro's fan) on how to be classy so he can infiltrate the party that his nemesis hosts.